-The Master of Arts degree with a concentration in Kodály music education features a broad range of theoretical courses balanced by requirements that apply to the general music teacher's work with students of all ages using the Kodály approach.
-This developmentally sequential, active music-making approach emphasizes singing, artistry, literacy, authentic music materials, reflective practice, and inquiry-based learning within a prepare-present-practice-assess instructional model for teaching musical concepts and skills.
+The Master of Arts degree with a concentration in Kodály music education features a broad range of corel courses balanced by requirements specific to the general music teacher's work with students of all ages using the Kodály approach.
+Students will learn a developmentally sequential, active music-making approach that emphasizes singing, artistry, literacy, authentic music materials, reflective practice, and inquiry-based learning for teaching musical concepts and skills.
 Pedagogic tools include moveable-do tonic solfa, Curwen/Glover handsigns, and rhythm syllables.

 Required music education core courses (16 credits)

 GMUS 600 Introduction to Scholarship & Research Methods in Music, 3 cr.

 GMUS 601 Teaching and learning, 3 cr.

 GMUS 608 Foundations of Music Education, 3 cr.

 GMUS 611 Perspectives in Music Theory, 3 cr.